union-fashion/home/api-first/index.md

 - Each API will possess one or many collections dedicated to integration testing.
 - Each API  will possess one or many collections dedicated to workflow testing.

+We are working to define and power each stop along the API life cycle with an active collection.

 ### Mocking
 You are mocking your APIs to simulate behavior before setting up your back-end.

 - Leveraging a dedicated RBAC control for delivering mock instances for each API.
 - Ensuring that each collection behind mocks has robust and complete examples.
 - Providing synthetic data for use in examples helping make mock servers useful.

+Mocks are used to help speed up the iteration of API development and for driving API testing.

 ### Documentation
 Every API should possess up to date and complete documentation for use by consumers.